daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 }
 ```

 You may or may not be familiar with the [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method in JavaScript.
 Even if you have used it before, it may still be unclear how it works in the context of JSX.
-(Something that [React Tutorial](http://facebook.github.io/react/docs/tutorial.html#hook-up-the-data-model) regretfully does not explain well.)
+(Something that [React Tutorial](http://facebook.github.io/react/docs/tutorial.html#hook-up-the-data-model) regretfully does not explain very well.)

 It is basically a *for-each* loop, similar to what you might see in [Jade](http://jade-lang.com/reference/iteration/) and [Handlebars](http://handlebarsjs.com/builtin_helpers.html#iteration), but here you can assign the results to a variable, which can then be used with JSX by wrapping it in curly braces.
 It's a very common pattern in React so you will be using it quite frequently.